fulcrologic/fulcro/CONTRIBUTING.md

 ## Code contribution

+NOTE: All repositories in active development now use `main` as their main branch.

 As a living open-source project there's always a lot which could be done.
 If you are just starting out with the code-base then consider making good use of the online [video-series](https://www.youtube.com/user/tonythekay/videos) where you might find videos and tutorials in addition to the information regarding the development setup and various optimizations.